 Manage Competing Priorities!

-Do you have a million things to do that each seem as important as the next?
+Do you have a million things to do that each seems as crucial as the next?

-These are called competing priorities, and they can get in the way of your success if they aren’t managed appropriately.
+These are called competing priorities, and they can hinder your success if not managed effectively.

 In a survey of my blog readers, competing priorities were identified as a leading cause of distraction.